webix-hub/docs/data/datatable/subviews.md

 Adding Subviews
 ====================

-Besides simple subrows it's also possible to add a whole subview into a datatable.
-Below you can the details on how to insert a sub-grid or a sub-form into Datatable.
+Besides [simple subrows](datatable/subrows.md) it's also possible to render subviews in a datatable.
+Below you can see the details on how to insert a sub-grid or a sub-form into Datatable.
-However, any other component can be added, if necessary.
+If necessary, any Webix component can be used as a subview.

 Sub-Grid in a DataTable
 ---------------------

 <img src="datatable/subgrid.png">

 To add a subview into Datatable, use the **subview** property.
-In the case of grid, you should specify a Grid configuration with all the necessary parameters and static data inside of this property.
+In the case of datatable, you should specify a Datatable configuration with all the necessary parameters as value of this property.

-In the columns configuration of the Datatable you should specify the **template** property with the value *{common.subrow()} #title#*,
+In the columns configuration of the Datatable you should specify the **template** property with the value like *{common.subrow()} #title#*, where:

-where:

 - {common.subrow()} - renders "+" and "-" icons to open/close subviews
-- #title# - defines the data that should be rendered next to the icon
+- #title# - defines the data that should be rendered in the columns next to the icon

+{{snippet
+Subgrid with static data
+}}
 ~~~js
 webix.ui({
 	view:"datatable",